nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 <br>

-# Executing the code on local machine
+# Executing code on local machine
 **The documentations below are for running the code using local machine, please go to the section on "Executing code on ClearML" if you want to run your code on ClearML**

 ### Getting Started - Via Docker